-The last time Apple updated the iPod touch was in July 2015 when it launched the sixth generation model.
-Since then the company has discontinued all the other iPods - as of July 2017.
-So will the iPod touch be next for the culled?
-Or will Apple update the iPod touch at last?
-We examine all the rumour auto the iPod touch 7 release date.
-Find out when, and if, a new iPod touch will be coming out.
+Apple hasn't updated the iPod touch since July 2015 - that's when the sixth-generation model came out.
+Since then, the company has discontinued all the other iPods - as of July 2017.
+So will the iPod touch be next for the cull?
+Or will Apple finally release the seventh-gen iPod touch in 2019?
+Respected analyst Ming-Chi Kuo certainly thinks so.

-As we know from the Mac mini and MacBook Air, being neglected for three to four years doesn't mean that Apple will never update the device again.
+As we know from the Mac mini and MacBook Air, being neglected for three to four years doesn't mean Apple will never update a device again.
 The company surprised us back in October 2018 by updating the mini and the Air - and impressive updates they were too.
 The iPad mini and Air got similar resurrections in March 2019.

 Is iPod touch 7 coming out any time soon?
 It looks like it could be.

-Apple has applied to extend the trademark for iPod touch to include “Hand-held units for playing electronic games; Handheld game consoles.”
+Apple has applied to extend the trademark for iPod touch to include "hand-held units for playing electronic games" and "handheld game consoles".
 Since the iPod touch is already known to be a reasonable gaming device - due to it running iOS software - this does suggest that Apple is doing a bit of tidying up prior to launching an update, for which it sees gaming as more important.

-That's not the only indication that a new iPod touch could be in the works at Apple.
-Japanese website Macotakara reported in January 2019 that "several suppliers of Apple" say that: “Apple might be developing iPod touch (7th generation) that takes over iPod touch (6th generation).”
+That's not the only indication that a new iPod touch could be in the works.
+Japanese website Macotakara reported in January 2019 that "several suppliers of Apple" say the company "might be developing iPod touch (7th generation) that takes over iPod touch (6th generation)".

-As of July 2017 (when Apple discontinued the other iPods) the iPod touch price dropped slightly.
+In July 2017 (when Apple discontinued the other iPods) the iPod touch's price dropped slightly.
+Current prices are:

 The new iPod touch is likely to cost the same or more than the current price.

-The sixth generation iPod touch comes in pink, silver, space grey, gold, blue and (Product) Red.
+The sixth-gen iPod touch comes in pink, silver, Space Grey, gold, blue and (Product) Red.

 We expect the new models to come in similar colours, but potentially we could see them mirror the iPhone XR, which comes in white, black, blue, yellow, coral and (Product) Red shades.

-If Apple does update the iPod touch what can we expect to see in terms of features and specs?
+If Apple does update the iPod touch, what can we expect to see in terms of features and specs?

 The iPod touch (6th generation) currently uses the A8 chip and M8 motion coprocessor found in the iPhone 6 and 6 Plus.
-It has a 8-megapixel rear camera with slo-mo and burst mode.
+It has an 8Mp rear camera with slo-mo and burst mode.
 And it offers 802.11ac Wi-Fi support and Bluetooth 4.1.
 The top of the range model includes 128GB storage.

-We could see an 256GB storage option on the high-end.
+We could also see an 256GB storage option on the high end.